Harery/SYSMAINT/FEATURES.md

 ## 🎯 What Can Sysmaint Do?

-Sysmaint is your **all-in-one maintenance toolkit** for Ubuntu and Debian systems.
-Think of it as having a professional system administrator available 24/7.
+Sysmaint is your **all-in-one maintenance toolkit** for Linux systems across multiple distributions (Debian/Ubuntu, Red Hat/Fedora families).
+Think of it as having a professional system administrator available 24/7 with multi-distro expertise.

 ### 🔧 At a Glance